 Matt A. Kelley

-Matt Austin Kelley is a trial attorney at Howry Breen & Herman, where he practices civil litigation, representing individuals in personal injury, premises liability, and commercial liability cases.
+Matt Austin Kelley is a Partner at Howry Breen & Herman, where he practices civil litigation, representing individuals in personal injury, premises liability, and commercial liability cases.
 Prior to joining the firm, Matt represented both plaintiffs and defendants in a wide variety of state and federal litigation, including civil, administrative, and criminal matters.
 In just four years of practice, Matt has represented license holders in professional liability disputes as well as other Texas lawyers in disciplinary proceedings before the State Bar Grievance Committee.
 He has successfully represented property owners and contractors in construction defect litigation.
 He has also represented employers in non-subscriber cases and individuals in large loss subrogation litigation.
 He has tried several defense cases to verdict—including for Fortune 500 companies—has secured multiple summary judgments and dismissals, and conducted numerous Daubert hearings in state courts across Texas with successful results.
 Matt has conducted more than 100 depositions and managed a docket of more than 75 active litigation cases at one time.

 Matt holds his law degree from Texas Tech University where he graduated Magna Cum Laude.
 While in law school, Matt was a member of the Texas Tech Law Review and was chosen to serve as a Comment Editor his 3L year.
 Matt was also a member of Texas Tech’s nationally-recognized advocacy group, the Board of Barristers.
 Matt competed in national moot court competitions where he advanced to the quarterfinals and semifinals.